Table of Contents

 );

-ALTER TABLE dim_region add constraint pk_regionid primary key (region_id);
+dim_region add constraint

-create sequence seq_regionid
+create sequence

-start with 1
+start with

-increment by 1
+increment by

 nocache